 38. No refunds: No refund is due to you if you terminate your subscription or INTMAN terminates it in accordance with these terms.

-39. Retention of your data: Once a subscription is terminated by you or us, it is archived and the data submitted or created by you is no longer available to you.
+39. Retention of data: Once a subscription is terminated by you or us, it is archived and the data submitted or created by you is no longer available to you.
 We retain it for a period of time consistent with our data retention policy, during which, as a subscriber, you can reactivate your subscription and once again access your data by paying the subscription fees.
-We retain data in case you need it as part of your record retention obligations, but you can get in touch with us to have your data removed completely if you wish.
+We retain data in case you need it as part of your record retention obligations.

 Liability and indemnity